aral/ar.al-site/content/2019/01/24/hypercore-protocol-deep-dive/index.md

 For certain use cases (e.g., ability to share public keys in multi-writer replication/presence), it would be useful to have a generic and ephemeral (non-persisted) messaging channel.
 There is currently a DEP by Paul Frazee for using the extension message feature in the protocol to implement this ([DEP-0006: Session Data](https://www.datprotocol.com/deps/0006-session-data-extension/))

+Also see: [DEP: Ephemeral message extension pull request](https://github.com/datprotocol/DEPs/pull/28).
+This PR was closed but I’m not sure why exactly as – unless I’m missing something – the privacy concerns can be addressed by signing the messages with the Feed key as part of the extension protocol itself ([comment](https://github.com/datprotocol/DEPs/pull/28#issuecomment-457111761)).

+[The discussion on the DEP’s pull request](https://github.com/datprotocol/DEPs/pull/27) is very valuable and concerns the use cases that we have for Hypha also.

 __Note:__ there are ephemeral messages within the protocol (e.g., [keepalive](https://datprotocol.github.io/how-dat-works/#keepalive)) but no general means to send arbitrary ephemeral messages.

 ## References